binipringle/contracts/_texts/0-outline.md

 UCC § 201-203, 206-207

-# 9.2.
-Theoretical Perspective - Formalism and Legal Realism
+## IXb Theoretical Perspective - Formalism and Legal Realism

 Was Nanakuli decided from a Formalist / Classical Contract Law perspective or a Legal Realist perspective?
 What clues does the court give of its theoretical perspective?
 How might the outcome have changed had the judge adopted a different theoretical perspective?

 What about Pacific Gas?

-# 9.3.
-Parol Evidence Rule - Written Agreements and Extrinsic Evidence
+## IXc Parol Evidence Rule - Written Agreements and Extrinsic Evidence

 **Betaco, Inc. v.
 Cessna Aircraft Co.**